 As I campaign people are asking me great questions about my positions.
 I will share my answers to those questions below so the voters of Oshkosh will know exactly where I stand on the issues that matter to them.

-> Yes.
+Yes.
 TIFs are a powerful economic development tool that are working in Oshkosh.
-As a member of the Plan Commission I have always asked tough questions and kept a critical eye on the underlying assumptions of proposed TIFs.
+As a member of the Council and Plan Commission I have always asked tough questions and kept a critical eye on the underlying assumptions of proposed TIFs.
 We must always ask if the project could be done without a TIF, and always be conservative when investing the people’s money in a TIF-funded project.

-> My top priority is maximizing the quality of life in Oshkosh so that people and businesses want to be here.
+My top priority is maximizing the quality of life in Oshkosh so that people and businesses want to be here.
 That means empowering our neighborhoods, maintaining our parks, increasing walk-ability, embracing inclusion and diversity in all we do, and providing top-notch government services.
 It also means keeping our tax climate favorable to business and residents to ensure Oshkosh is a place where businesses can flourish.
 I also support GOEDCs activities in providing performance-based loans for entrepreneurs who want to innovate in Oshkosh.

 Like a home mortgage or car loan in your personal life, some debt is necessary in government.
 However, we must be careful about 1) Our total debt-service costs, and 2) The beneficiaries of any debt we take out.
 As a member of the city Long-Range Finance Committee I helped craft a debt policy that limits our total debt to a manageable level, and ensures the council takes into account social equity when taking on new debt.

 As a member of the City's Long-Range Finance Committee I am supportive of the body's work on replacing special assessments with a more equitable alternative.
 I support the latest monthly fee proposal, but would also be supportive of more categories depending on factors such as road impact and parcel usage.